pallinger/ansible-tinc/README.md

 The original purpose of this playbook is to secure the private network of DigitalOcean Droplets with tinc VPN.
 I use it to create an administrative network for all department machines that run behind various NATs.

-You can use it with any Ubuntu servers that can reach each other over a network.
+You can use it with any Ubuntu, Debian or CentOS servers that can reach each other over a network.
 Or if there is at least one server with a public IP address, then you can connect arbitrary amount of subnets.

 This sets up a tinc VPN between several servers.
 It also adds /etc/hosts entries for the inventory hostnames to resolve to the VPN IP addresses.